 El Montevideo is a surprisingly semi-rural feeling neighborhood bordered by Broadway Boulevard, 5th Street, Alvernon Way, and Dodge.
 It is just north of Reid Park and east of El Con shopping center.
 This historic Tucson neighborhood was founded in 1930 with most homes built by 1961.
 The neighborhood features homes designed by many notable Tucson architects such as: Josias Joesler, Arthur Brown, William Wilde, Lew Place, and James Gresham.
 The styles range from Southwestern Revivals to Territorial, to Ranch, and Modern.

-Feldman’s – Bounded by Speedway Boulevard to the south, Lee Street to the north, 7th Avenue to the west, and Park Avenue to the east, Feldman’s neighborhood was named after Alther Feldman who was an Eastern-European immigrant who moved to the US in 1958, eventually moving to Tucson in 1878.
+Feldman’s is bounded by Speedway Boulevard to the south, Lee Street to the north, 7th Avenue to the west, and Park Avenue to the east, Feldman’s neighborhood was named after Alther Feldman who was an Eastern-European immigrant who moved to the US in 1958, eventually moving to Tucson in 1878.
 Feldman built his home near 1st Avenue and Speedway Boulevard (Speedway was once known as Feldman Street).
 The Feldman’s neighborhood was founded in 1901 with much of the building occurring in the 1920s.

 The neighborhood is laid out in a rectangular grid pattern.
 Most homes are in the Bungalow, Spanish Colonial, or Ranch styles.
-By 1920, five tuberculosis sanatoriums were located in or near the Feldman’s district (Tuberculosis was once a popular reason to move to Tucson), one sanatorium was converted to an assisted living residence.
-Search homes for sale in Feldman’s neighborhood
+By 1920, five tuberculosis sanatoriums were located in or near the Feldman’s district (Tuberculosis was once a leading reason to move to Tucson), one sanatorium was converted to an assisted living residence.

 The historic houses within the district are Sonoran style, while many of the newer non-historic houses are contemporary, but built using similar materials.
-People are drawn to the area by the Rillito River (which is dry except after a substantial rain) as well as the wildlife and mesquite bosques here.
-Search homes for sale in Fort Lowell historic neighborhood
+People are drawn to the area by the Rillito River (which is dry except after a substantial rains and/or mountain snowmelt) as well as the wildlife and mesquite bosques here.

 Harold Bell Wright Estates located near Speedway Boulevard and Wilmot Road in Tucson, was named after a prolific early-20th century fiction author.
 Harold Bell Wright wrote 19 novels between 1903 – 1942.
 He is said to be the first American fiction author to sell over 1 million copies.
 21 movies were based on his stories including The Shepherd of the Hills (made into a film starring John Wayne), and The Winning of Barbara Worth (one of Gary Cooper’s first films).